A winter wonderland in Seattle begins to melt away: Here’s what’s next after a snowy weekend

 By late Sunday afternoon, temperatures warmed to 34 degrees.
 But there was no deluge of rain, no big flood or mess.
 It just … slightly warmed up.

-As the evening light began to temper the snow’s brightness, the Seattle office of the National Weather Service noted warmer air had eased into the area, and was going to continue moderating temperatures, as the warm air progressed northward through the evening.
+As the evening light began to temper the snow’s brightness, the weather service noted warmer air had eased into the area, and was going to continue moderating temperatures, as the warm air progressed northward through the evening.

 Most locations were predicted to “transition nicely” from snow to rain, a phrase not often seen in weather service briefings.